 When to vote

 On the voting website, your username is the email address we have on file for you, and your password is your co-op owner number.
-Please contact us if you need to add or update your email address, or would like to know the email address we have on file.
+Please contact us if you need to add or update your email address or would like to know the email address we have on file.
+Please note that your Central Co-op member number is slightly different than your Tacoma Food Co-op member number: all TFC member numbers begin with ‘406’ and up to three leading zeros, so TFC member #1 is now Central Co-op member # 4060001.

 Am I Eligible?

-How do the Trustees get seated to the Board?
+How the candidates get seated to the Board?

 On the Board, we have one worker-member seat open, and one consumer-member seat open.
-Please vote for up to one candidate for each.
-The candidates who win the most votes will be seated to three year terms, assuming they receive more than 50 percent of the total votes.
+There are two candidates running for each of these seats, please vote for up to one candidate for each.
+The candidates who win the most votes in each race will be seated to three year terms, assuming they receive more than 50 percent of the total votes.
+Any open seats after the election will be filled by a Board appointee.

 How does the Solidarity model impact voting?